 Professor Walsh has also been appointed as the lead microbiologist to the Fleming Fund expert advisory panel – a £265M AMR capacity building program and is country lead for scoping and implementation in Nigeria, Pakistan and Bangladesh.
 He is also advisor to the UN AMR committee, Chinese CDC and MSF.

-In addition to Professor Walsh’s talk we intend to run alongside oral and poster presentations by the 2018 holders of our Small Research Grants.
+In addition to Professor Walsh’s talk there will be oral and poster presentations by the 2018 holders of our Small Research Grants as well as work our charity has funded.
 You can download the Programme HERE

 Please help us advertise this event by downloading a POSTER

-The Annual Lecture and minisymposium will take place on THURSDAY 24 OCTOBER 2019 from 1.00pm – 5.00pm at The Royal College of Pathologists, 6 Alie Street, London E1 8QT.
-For more information please contact email@example.com
+The Annual Lecture and minisymposium is taking take place on THURSDAY 24 OCTOBER 2019 from 1.00pm – 5.00pm at The Royal College of Pathologists, 6 Alie Street, London E1 8QT.
+For more information please contact firstname.lastname@example.org

 Admission to this event is free but we suggest a minimum £10 donation.
 Tickets can be obtained from Eventbrite